SIP Trunks

 Forwarding numbers to your SIP Trunk

 The process to forward a number to your SIP Trunk depends on the authentication method.
-User Based Authentication is very similar to stardard call forwarding to a mobile or landline, IP Based Authentication is more complex.
+User Based Authentication is very similar to standard call forwarding to a mobile, landline or VoIP User, IP Based Authentication is a little more complex.
 Click on the links below for specific instructions.

-Forwarding using IP Based Authentication
+IP Based Authentication |

-Forwarding using User Based Authentication
+User Based Authentication |

 Refer to the settings below if you're looking to set up your SIP Trunks on an IP phone or PBX.